 With a million different types of skin care products out there, doesn’t it seem like your skin care routine is constantly expanding?
-Well, it turns out that despite this you might be overlooking one skin care product that’s been around for quite a long time—we’re talking about face toner.
+Well, it turns out that despite this, you may be overlooking one skin care product that’s been around for quite a long time: face toner.
 Yes, toner!
 You probably remember using the stuff in your middle school days, but did you know that it’s still worth considering as part of your current skin care routine, whether you have dry skin or oily skin?
 Yep, that’s right!
-And if you’re reading this and still wondering, ‘what is face toner?’ then get ready to take a refresher course on toner.
-Here, we’re breaking down exactly what toner does for skin, how to use toner, and—possibly most importantly—sharing our best face toner.
+And if you’re reading this and still wondering, ‘what is face toner?’ then get ready for a course on skin toner.
+Here, we’re breaking down exactly what toner does for skin, how to use it, and—possibly most importantly—sharing our best face toner.

 Simply speaking, toner is a skin care product with a liquid consistency that’s meant to be used right after cleansing and before applying serum and moisturizer.
 In other words, think of it as a way to prep your skin to absorb your moisturizing products.
 Toner is usually intended to be used on only the face and can be applied via a saturated cotton pad.
 It may also come in spray, gel, and cream formulas.

-Depending on which toner you use, it can have quite a few benefits.
-Most popularly, a toner can help to ensure that dirt, excess oil, leftover facial cleanser, and any other impurities are swept away from your skin’s surface after cleansing.
-Other versions of toner are strictly for hydrating the skin, and some also come in facial spray form.
-Depending on the formula you choose, a toner can also refresh your skin, help it look brighter, and leave it feeling soft and smooth.
-Some also claim to help tighten and shrink the appearance of pores and help to even out skin tone.
+Known for removing dirt, excess oil, leftover facial cleanser, and any other impurities from your skin’s surface after cleansing, toners are a skin care essential for a good reason.
+Some formulas strictly hydrate the skin, while others can also refresh, brighten, and leave skin feeling soft and smooth.
+Some also claim to help tighten and shrink the appearance of pores and help even out skin tone.
 Pretty neat, right?
-Toner is a very versatile product that can be customized to your skin care needs and concerns, and unlike the toners your parents may have used, many of today’s formulas aren’t formulated with alcohol and therefore won’t dry out your skin.
+Versatile in nature, this skin care step can be customized to suit your skin care needs and concerns.
+Best of all, many of today’s formulas aren’t formulated with alcohol and, therefore, won’t dry out your skin.

-Intrigued by toner and want to add one to your skin care routine?
-Turn your attention to our best toner, the L’Oréal Paris HydraFresh Toner.
-This toner is 99 percent alcohol-free and has a gentle, non-drying formula.
-It’s formulated with beta hydroxy acid and pro-vitamin B5 to help gently sweep away dull, tired-looking skin and protect against moisture loss.
-It also refreshes skin, helps to reveal a brighter-looking complexion, and leaves skin feeling soft and supple.
+Intrigued by hydrating toner and want to add one to your skin care routine?
+Turn your attention to our best toner, the L’Oréal Paris HydraFresh Toner, which is alcohol-free and has a gentle, non-drying formula.
+Formulated with beta hydroxy acid and pro-vitamin B5, it helps gently sweep away dull, tired-looking skin, protect against moisture loss, and refresh and brighten the skin for a soft and supple finish.
 To use, apply it to your skin with a cotton ball in the morning and at night.

-So, you’ve decided you want to start using a toner—but when, exactly, do you apply it?
-Typically, you should apply skin care products based on their consistency, going from thin to thick—but where does toner fall?
-We’re here to break down the right skin care routine order for days when you're using toner.
-Below, find a basic skin care routine that includes using toner!
+So, you’ve decided you want to start using a hydrating toner—but when, exactly, do you apply it?
+Below, we’re breaking down the right skin care routine order for days when you’re using toner.

 After you’ve done an initial cleanse with micellar water, pick up a rinse-off facial cleanser.
-Try the L'Oréal Paris Pure-Clay Detox & Brighten Facial Cleanser, L'Oréal Paris Pure-Clay Purify & Mattify Facial Cleanser, or L'Oréal Paris Pure-Clay Exfoliate & Refine Facial Cleanser, all of which are formulated to rid the surface of your skin of impurities and seamlessly transform from clay to mousse.
+Try the L’Oréal Paris Pure-Clay Detox & Brighten Facial Cleanser or the L’Oréal Paris Pure-Clay Exfoliate & Refine Facial Cleanser, both of which are formulated to rid the surface of your skin of impurities and seamlessly transform from clay to mousse.
 Squeeze a small amount of facial cleanser into your hands, add water to transform it from clay to mousse, then gently massage it onto your skin before rinsing off thoroughly and patting dry.

 Typically, facial serums are highly concentrated formulas that address specific issues, like fine lines and wrinkles or dark spots.
 Facial serums can also help to improve the overall appearance of your skin.
-If you’re new to using serums, too, we have a couple of options for you.
+If you’re new to using serums, too, check out your options below:

-If you have dull skin…try the L'Oréal Paris Age Perfect Cell Renewal Golden Serum.
-This serum can help revitalize dull skin and also minimize the appearance of fine lines and wrinkles with continued use over time.
+L’Oréal Paris Age Perfect Cell Renewal Golden Serum: This serum can help revitalize dull skin and also minimize the appearance of fine lines and wrinkles with continued use over time.

-If you have dry skin…try the L'Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum: Perfect for dry skin, this powerful serum works to visibly plump and nourish skin with continued use over time.
+L’Oréal Paris Revitalift Derm Intensives 1.5% Pure Hyaluronic Acid Serum: Perfect for dry skin, this powerful serum works to visibly plump and nourish skin with continued use over time.

 Next up: Eye cream!
-Post-facial serum application, reach for an eye cream to help address the appearance of skin care concerns such as dark circles, crow’s feet, or puffiness.
 The skin around your eyes is very delicate, so it requires special care.
-If fine lines and wrinkles are your biggest concern, reach for the L'Oréal Paris Age Perfect Eye Renewal Eye Cream.
-For general de-puffing and hydration, try the L'Oréal Paris Age Perfect Hydra Nutrition Manuka Honey Eye Gel instead.
+Use an eye cream to help address the appearance of skin care concerns such as dark circles, crow’s feet, or puffiness.
+If fine lines and wrinkles are your biggest concern, reach for the L’Oréal Paris Age Perfect Eye Renewal Eye Cream.
+For general de-puffing and hydration, try the L’Oréal Paris Age Perfect Hydra Nutrition Manuka Honey Eye Gel instead.

 Of course, sunscreen isn’t the only sun protection measure you should take in the morning.
 You should also limit your amount of time in the sun during peak hours (10 a.m. to 2 p.m.), seek shade when you’re outside, and cover up exposed areas in long sleeves, pants, a broad-brimmed hat, and UV-blocking sunglasses.

-While there are some steps you should take in your skin care routine every day, there are others that you only need to do a couple of times a week.
-That’s the case for face scrubs and face masks.
-Both of these skin care products can help perfect the appearance of your skin.
-If you want to exfoliate, reach for a gentle sugar scrub, like the L'Oréal Paris Pure-Sugar Smooth & Glow Grapeseed Scrub, L'Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub, or L'Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub, three times a week.
+While there are some steps you should take in your skin care routine every day, there are others that you only need to do a couple of times a week, like using face scrubs and face masks.
+To help perfect the appearance of your skin, reach for a gentle sugar scrub, like the L’Oréal Paris Pure-Sugar Smooth & Glow Grapeseed Scrub, L’Oréal Paris Pure-Sugar Purify & Unclog Kiwi Scrub, or L’Oréal Paris Pure-Sugar Nourish & Soften Cocoa Scrub, and exfoliate three times a week.

-That’s right—the uses of facial toner go beyond what we've already covered!
-In fact, there are plenty of other ways in which to use toner and maximize its benefits.
+That’s right—the uses of facial toner go beyond what we’ve already covered!
+Keep reading to get all the benefits.

 On a hot day, there’s nothing better than cooling down your skin.
-You can do that by storing certain skin care products in your fridge—including toner.
-Pop your bottle of toner in your refrigerator (or a designated skin care fridge) for a few minutes before you want to use it, then take it out, pour some onto a cotton pad, and sweep the pad over your complexion in circular motions to refresh your skin.
+Simply store your skin care essentials like toner in your fridge (or a designated skin care fridge) and pop it out for a few minutes before you want to use it.
+Pour some onto a cotton pad and sweep the pad over your complexion in circular motions to refresh your skin.

-Toner doesn’t have to be reserved solely for your face.
-You can use it to cleanse your neck and chest, too.
+Toner doesn’t have to be reserved solely for your face, spread the love and cleanse your neck and chest, too.
 Extending your skin care routine past your jawline is important—your neck and chest are likely to be the first areas to show signs of aging if you don’t take care of them.
 So, post-cleansing, apply toner on your neck and chest as well as your face.

 When you’re traveling, you may notice that your skin becomes drier.
 If you’re flying, the air in a plane can dry out your complexion, making refreshing whenever you can a necessity.
-So, make sure to bring a bottle of our hydrating toner with you the next time you have a flight scheduled.
-Pour some out into a travel-sized bottle—and pack cotton balls, too—so that you can fit it in your carry-on bag.
+Be sure to bring a (travel-sized) bottle of hydrating toner with you for your next flight—along with a couple of cotton balls.

-In addition to exfoliating and protecting against moisture loss, our toner also leaves skin feeling soft and supple.
-Soft skin is key for makeup application (because no one wants to apply makeup over flaky skin!), so prep your skin for foundation and concealer by toning after cleansing.
-Then, follow up with a thin layer of primer to create an even canvas for the rest of your makeup application.
+A soft, moisturized base sets the stage for flawless makeup application, and toner gets the job done.
+Prep your skin for foundation and concealer by toning after cleansing.
+Then follow up with a thin layer of primer to create an even canvas for the rest of your makeup.